A Powerful Network

 Each local Main Street program establishes a broad-based governing board that includes a variety of representatives from the community.
 Typically represented are business and property owners, residents, city officials, financial institutions, schools, religious institutions, civic groups, preservationists, media, etc. The board (or steering committee in an existing organization) guides policy, funding, and planning for Main Street.
 An average-sized Main Street program usually has 40 to 60 active volunteers working on revitalization planning and implementation.
 Smaller downtown districts may have fewer active volunteers.

-Local Main Street programs also establish committees that correspond to the four points of the Main Street approach — Organization, Design, Promotion, and Economic Restructuring.
+Local Main Street programs may also establish committees that correspond to the four points of the Main Street approach — Organization, Design, Promotion, and Economic Restructuring (though the four committees are no longer required).
 Committees consist of five to 10 people, on average, who plan and implement activities in each of the four points.
 Depending on the circumstances of the commercial district, the program may also create issue-oriented task forces, such as a Parking Task Force.

 The local Main Street program hires a director to manage the program, coordinate volunteers, assist with program implementation, and act as a primary spokesperson for the organization.
 Staff members report to the governing board/steering committee.
 Depending on local needs and resources, the organization may hire more than one staff member.
 Often, additional staff will focus on a specific aspect of the revitalization effort, such as business development, property development, or coordination of promotional activities.